pivotal/workstation-setup/README.md

 - It has very limited requirements: git, bash and Ruby are all available on OS X by default

 Please see [this GitHub issue](https://github.com/pivotal/workstation-setup/issues/3) for more discussion on the subject.

+## FAQ
+Is it okay to run `./designer.sh` command again?
+Yes.
+The script does not reinstall apps that are already on the machine.